helicalinsight/helicalinsight/ib/helicalbi/docs/INTERACTIVE_FLOW.md

 - `tableId`/`columnId` resolved to physical names via metadata API
 - Measures become `business_metrics` for `FinalSqlGen`
-- Domain/topics taken from agent file as-is
+- Domain/topics taken from model file as-is

 ---

-### UC-5: Cube-info agent with formula/filter metrics
+### UC-5: Cube-info model with formula/filter metrics

 **When:** Measure or top-level `business_metrics` include `formula` and/or `filter` referencing tables/columns not listed in `tables`.